Special offer

 Strategies for approaching cultural differences

-Once you recognize cultural differences, you can take steps to proactively manage their impact.
-A few strategies for approaching cultural differences include:
+A few strategies for approaching cultural differences might include:

-• Learning about your employees: Take time to learn about the unique experiences of each of your employees so you can research their cultural norms and accommodate them.
-Feel free to ask respectful questions if you don’t understand something, but make it clear your purpose is to ensure reasonable accommodation.
+• Learning about your employees: Take time to learn about your employees’ experiences so you can research cultural norms and accommodate them.

-• Keep conversations professional: Avoid using slang in professional discussions since colloquialisms aren’t always understood.
-Practice active listening, and ask clarifying questions if you don’t understand something.
-Be open to the other party asking questions, too.
+• Keep conversations professional: Keep language straightforward, practice active listening and ask clarifying questions if something isn’t clear.
+Be open and receptive to employees asking questions, too.

 • Create an accepting dress code policy: Many offices require traditional business wear.
-While it’s OK to expect employees to dress professionally, remember to accept necessary changes as needed for religious exemptions.
+While you might expect employees to dress professionally, evaluate any necessary changes for religious exemptions.

-Having a diverse workplace has many benefits, but it also comes with unique challenges for managers.
-By being purposefully inclusive and educating yourself and your employees, you can create a welcoming environment for everyone.
+Having a diverse workplace has many benefits.
+By being purposefully inclusive and educating yourself and your employees, you can create a positive environment for current and potential employees.

 FAQs about cultural differences in the workplace